 Lately unprofitable Segway-Ninebot (九号机器人, A19108:SH) saw the status of its Star board initial public offering application changing to “accepted” once again on August 13.

-The self-balancing scooter manufacturer filed for an IPO on the Star Market on April 17, intending to raise over CNY 2 billion (USD 283.93 million) to expand its business scale.
+The self-balancing scooter manufacturer filed for an IPO on the Star Market (download the recent EqualOcean report about the new venue) on April 17, intending to raise over CNY 2 billion (USD 283.93 million) to expand its business scale.
 One month later, its application got suspended by the bourse.
 It got back on track earlier this week after the company provided the Shanghai exchange with the required information.

 "This listing will give Segway-Ninebot much greater consumer visibility.
 Besides, the firm is likely to go public again -- on Nasdaq."